Who can register to vote in Pima County?

 1) Vote early by mail

 If you check "Permanent Early Voting List" on the voter registration form, you will get your ballot in the mail for every election.
-You can mail your ballot, bring it to any Early Voting Site, or bring it to any poll on Election Day.
+You can mail your ballot, bring it to any Polling Location, or bring it to any poll on Election Day.
 Call the Recorder's Office if you need help with your ballot, or if you will be gone and you want your ballot mailed elsewhere.

 2) Vote early in person